EMuritu/Gas_Flaring_Prediction/README.md

 <img width="624" height="494" alt="Multivariate" src="https://github.com/user-attachments/assets/f7f5715a-95da-4f32-a6b9-d97b9f67c494" />

 ## 4. Feature Engineering
-A Region feature has been created by mapping all 101 countries to 11 flaring-meaningful regions.
+A `Region` feature has been created by mapping each country to one of 11 flaring-meaningful regions.
 This compresses the geographic signal while preserving the information that matters for predicting flaring intensity.
-This mapping only uses the 'Country' column; no target information is involved.
+This mapping uses only the `Country` column, no target information is involved.
 ## 5. Feature Encoding